 Abstract

-The objective of the research is the evaluation of algorithms for automatic content classification, originally designed for thematic categorization of content and news collected via the Resync platform.
-The evaluation process is carried out using forms specifically designed to determine the relevance of content classified by evaluators.
+The objective of this research is to evaluate algorithms for automated content classification, originally designed for thematic categorization of content and news collected via the ReSync platform.
+The evaluation process is carried out using questionnaires specifically designed to determine the relevance of content as assessed by evaluators.
 It is ultimately determined that one of the algorithms used achieves an accuracy rate of 71%.
-It is also determined that the best-classified themes are those related to finance, law, and politics.
+It is also found that the best-classified themes are those related to finance, law, and politics.

 Keywords